Skip to content

 Bankruptcy

-If you’re unable to pay your debts and cannot come to suitable payment arrangements with your creditors, you might apply to become bankrupt.
+If you’re unable to pay your debts and cannot come to suitable payment arrangements with your creditors, you can apply to become bankrupt.
 Bankruptcy is a legal process that releases you from most debts, relieves you from the stress of dealing with debt collectors and lets you start over.

 What happens if I become bankrupt?

-• recover property or money that you have transferred to someone else for less than market value.
+To pay your creditors, the trustee will sell your assets (which may include your home); take some of your income once you are earning over a certain amount; and recover any property or money that you may have transferred to someone else for less than market value.

-Featured resource
+Featured resources

 Cancer and Your Finances